 Harijanto Setiawan's Own Interpretation of Ikebana

-Harijanto came up with this name inspired from 'Ikebana', which is a Japanese art form of flower arrangement.
-Haribana means Hari's very own interpretation of "something" ikebana in an architectural approach of arranging flowers.
+Harijanto came up with this name inspired by 'Ikebana', which is a Japanese art form of flower arrangement.
+Haribana means Hari's very own interpretation of "something" ikebana in an architectural approach to arranging flowers.

 How do Ikebana designers feel about you doing this?